andreblanke/terrariad/README.md

 A [PKGBUILD](PKGBUILD) file is provided for installation on Arch Linux-based distributions.
 Otherwise [terrariad.py](terrariad.py) can simply be downloaded and executed.
 See below for usage examples.
+Please note that the PKGBUILD installs the latest release rather than the current state of the master branch.

 You might want to automatically start the script on boot.
 An example systemd [service file](terrariad.service) to do this on some Linux systems is provided.
-Only the `ExecStart`, `WorkingDirectory`, and `Environment` values should need to be edited.
+Only the `ExecStart` and `WorkingDirectory` values should need to be edited.

 ## Usage